Amy Savagian MD

 • Supplements

-This page is about my current interests and research.
 My hope with these posts is to empower others.
-I want to share the research I am engaging with now and those things that enthrall me and I think will interest you.
+I want to share my interests: those things that enthrall me and I think will interest you.
 The posts are not meant to give medical advice, but is meant simply to share the information related to health, wellness and longevity that I find fascinating right now.
-The first four posts are the foundation for my lifestyle medicine practice.
+The first four posts starting October 2019 are the foundation for my lifestyle medicine practice.

 Click the button to subscribe to email updates.